BiomioAuth/openidprovider/README.md

 ## Run in production

-- `sudo nf export -o /etc/init -a openidprovider -l /home/biomio/openid/logs` - it install upstart scripts, run this only once!
+- `sudo nf export -o /etc/init -a openidprovider -l /home/biomio/openid/logs` - it install upstart scripts, run this only once! or if you change .env file

 - `sudo start openidprovider` - start service